 Common Diseases for Korean Ginseng

 Fungal diseases are the most common problems for ginseng, and blight is the most common.
-The spores sprout on ginseng leaves when the weather is hot and humid, causing oily looking spots on plant stems and leaves, eventually killing the leaves.
+When the weather is hot and humid, oily looking spots appear on plant stems and leaves, eventually killing the leaves.
 Alternaria blight spores are spread by wind, and they overwinter in leaf litter.
 To manage this blight, remove leaf litter around the plants in autumn and replace it with a sterile substitute.

 Phytophthora blight is spread through water-borne spores rather than wind-blown spores.
-To combat this, keep your ginseng plants well spaced to allow air to pass between the plants.
+To combat this, keep your ginseng plants well spaced to allow air to pass between the plants, which helps keep the foliage dry.

 Root rot causes droopy, discolored leaves during the growing season.
 Infected plants often fail to sprout in the spring.
 Look for red, yellow or brown spots on leaves or rusty lesions on roots that turn into black stubs.
 Dig up and dispose of all diseased plants.
 Prevent this by making sure that the soil is well-draining and not overly acidic.
 Don't crowd your plants and keep weeds down.